 The stakes go beyond coronavirus.
 During the 2014 outbreak of Ebola in West Africa, deaths from malaria, HIV and several other causes rose dramatically as health systems buckled under the pressure of the unfolding epidemic.
 The more resources that COVID-19 absorbs, the larger the ripple effects throughout our health systems will be.

 Fortunately, we know that quarantine and containment can be effective against COVID-19.
-According to a recent , the stringent measures enforced in China have “averted or at least delayed hundreds of thousands of COVID-19 cases in the country”.
+According to a recent WHO report, the stringent measures enforced in China have “averted or at least delayed hundreds of thousands of COVID-19 cases in the country”.
 It is likely that the measures brought in across Italy this week will have a similar effect in curbing the course of the outbreak.

 What is far less certain is whether measures short of a total lockdown can keep the virus at bay.
 Early self-isolation, frequent handwashing and voluntary social distancing are being promoted in many countries, and the economic and social incentives for avoiding more drastic measures are substantial.
 But if the number of cases continues to rise, we must prepare for the possibility that more stringent measures will be needed.